Viibrant/slides/slides.md

 - Treat it as an **ecosystem**: complex, emergent systems that we study scientifically, much like biological organisms.

-IS ECOSYSYTEM GOOD TO SAY HERE?
-IS IT WEIRD?

 <!---
 - Here we talk about interpretability, not explainability.